The development of Mayfair

 The signing of the Treaty of Utrecht in 1713 put an end to years of war.
 The succession of George I and the defeat of the Jacobite rebellion of 1715 brought about a certainty and stability in both monarchy and religion.
 The coinciding of these events created a new sense of confidence in the country and with it a renewed wave of major development on the western outskirts of London.
 During the reigns of George I and II, until the start of the Seven Years’ War in 1754, London expanded west as far as the eastern edge of Hyde Park.

 In 1713 Richard Lumley, 1st Earl of Scarborough, a retired general who had fought for William III at the Battle of the Boyne, acquired the freehold of two acres of land to the west of Soho.
-Adding to that he leased a much larger area, up to the Oxford Road (the modern Oxford Street).
+Adding to that, he leased a much larger area, up to the Oxford Road (the modern Oxford Street).
 On those fields he created a rectangular space that he named Hanover Square in honour of the new King George.
-He then leased out plots to builders, on fifty or a hundred year leases, who agreed to pay a ground rent and erect high-quality town-houses.
+He then leased out plots to builders, on 50 or 100 year leases, who agreed to pay a ground rent and erect high-quality town-houses.

 Burlington was himself an amateur architect and patron and collaborator of others who practiced the Palladian style, such as Colen Campbell, Giacomo Leoni, Henry Flintcroft and William Kent.
 Between them his associates designed or owned a number of the properties on the estate while Nicholas Hawksmoor, a practitioner of the English Baroque style of architecture, also built a house on Old Burlington Street.